 -

-Cover the bowl and let marinate in the fridge overnight.
+Cover the bowl and let marinate in the fridge for about 3 hours.

 -